 Gender is also an important factor to consider in diagnosing the condition.
 Women aged 55 years and above are more prone to knee osteoarthritis than men.
 Athletes like tennis players, soccer players, and runners stand at a high risk of developing knee osteoarthritis owing to repeated injuries.
-People with a metabolic disorder and rheumatoid arthritis are also highly likely to develop the condition.
+People with metabolic disorders and rheumatoid arthritis are also highly likely to develop the condition.

-Diagnosis And Treatment Of Knee Osteoarthritis
+Diagnosis and Treatment of Knee Osteoarthritis

 The diagnosis of the condition starts with a physical examination by a medical practitioner.
 X-rays show the damage caused to the cartilage and bone or the emergence of bone spurs.
-Your doctor may also ask you to get an MRI scan, which reveals additional damages to other joint tissues.
+Your doctor may also ask you to get an MRI scan, which reveals additional damage to other joint tissues.

 The following are some of the treatment options available for people with knee osteoarthritis:

 Exercises – Since the condition is weight-related in most cases, certain weight-reducing and stretching exercises can reduce knee pain and improve joint flexibility and mobility.

 Acupuncture – This traditional Chinese method involves the insertion of sharp needles at specific points on your body to treat knee pain.

 Medications – Certain anti-inflammatory drugs and painkillers to treat knee osteoarthritis include ibuprofen, acetaminophen, and naproxen.
 You should, however, consult your doctor before taking over-the-counter medications.